Hire The Blackline Safety G7 & G7 EXO Read more X

 Once the confined space has been identified correctly, a safe system of working must be followed to ensure the safety of all workers.
 This involves putting emergency arrangements into place prior to the start of any entry, and ensuring all workers have the correct equipment.

-All employees working in confined space environments must be fitted with the proper personal protective equipment (PPE).
+All employees working in confined spaces must be fitted with the proper personal protective equipment (PPE).
 After assessing the area, the correct pieces of equipment must be supplied:

 Head, Hand & Foot Protection